Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ![](PunchHell/Assets/Resources/Sprites/Laser_low_strength.png) ![](PunchHell/Assets/Resources/Sprites/Laser_half_strength.png) ![](PunchHell/Assets/Resources/Sprites/Laser_full_strength.png)

+In terms of coding the visuals the main thing I did was try to create changing backgrounds based on the state of the game.
+Originally we had a black screen which we found to be boring.
+So we wanted the background to change based on When there is a story/dialogue segment we planned for the background to change according to the plot.
 ## Game Logic

 **Document the game states and game data you managed and the design patterns you used to complete your task.**